KathiraveluLab/Viseu/modules/smart-contracts/README.md

 ## Modifying genesis.json
 1. Included in the `genesis.json` file are dummy accounts with wei for testing with unique account identifier numbers
 2. These account identifiers must be changed to reflect your current network iteration's account
-3. To create a new account run `geth --datadir <path to admin node> account new`
+3. To create a new account run `geth --datadir node01/ account new` assuming `node01/` is your selected admin node
 4. Set and memorize your password
 5. Copy and paste the output hash without the hexadecimal prefix into the genesis.json file instead of the given account hash